talhanaseers/EECS447/Conceptual_Modeling/ER_Diagram.md

 ## 1. Introduction

 ### Project Overview
-The Library Management System (LMS) database is designed to effectively manage the library's inventory of books, digital media, and magazines while also overseeing client memberships and borrowing activities.
-It enables efficient tracking of item availability, enforcement of borrowing limits, late fee calculation, and comprehensive reporting functionalities.
+The Library Management System database is designed to efficiently manage a library's inventory, including books, digital media, and magazines, while tracking client memberships and borrowing activities.
+The system facilitates the availability of resources, borrowing rules, and calculates late fees.
+It also supports generating reports for administrators to monitor the library's usage and resources.
+The database ensures smooth multi-user interaction through transaction management and role-based access control, aligning with the system's goal of improving library operations and user satisfaction.

 ### Scope
-This project encompasses the development of a relational database capable of supporting multi-user operations, transaction management, and role-based access control.
-It will not address non-library-related resources or financial services beyond the scope of library fees.
+The project will focus on developing a relational database that supports core library functions, such as resource management, user management, and borrowing operations.
+It will enforce borrowing limits, track overdue items, and apply late fees.
+Additionally, it will include transaction management and role-based access for different user types (Admins, Members).
+However, the system will exclude any non-library-related services, such as financial transactions outside of library fees, and will not support resources unrelated to the library's collection.

 ### Glossary
-- **Library Resource:** Any item (book, digital media, magazine) available for borrowing.
+- **Library Resource:** Any item available for borrowing, including books, digital media, and magazines.
 - **Borrowing Rules:** Constraints on the number of items a user can borrow and the duration for which they can be borrowed.
 - **Late Fees:** Fines imposed on overdue borrowed items.
 - **User Role:** Specific access level assigned to a user (e.g., Admin, Member).
 - **Transaction Management:** Ensuring reliable application of all database changes in multi-user scenarios.
+- **Admin Users:** Users responsible for managing library resources, user accounts, and generating reports.
+- **Member Users:** End-users who borrow and return resources, manage accounts, and pay any overdue fees.
+- **Resource:** An item in the library collection, such as a book, magazine, or digital media.

 ---